matheusmr13/create-micro-react-app/markplace.md

-[ ] Microfrontend types and metainfos (eg: by url, by menu, by custom field) [ ] Create a base library (with microfrontend-controller passing uuid and installing this lib) [ ] Define flux between namespaces (alpha -> beta -> prod)
+[ ] Microfrontend types and metainfos (eg: by url, by menu, by custom field) [ ] Create a base library (with microfrontend-controller passing uuid and installing this lib) [ ] Define flux between namespaces (alpha -> beta -> prod) [ ] Cannary deploy based on some request that checks if it is all fine with app